akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 * `tls-tcp` - Same as `tcp` with encryption using @ref:[Akka Streams TLS](stream/stream-io.md#tls)

 The Aeron (UDP) transport is a high performance transport and should be used for systems that require high throughput and low latency.
-It is using more CPU than TCP when the system is idle or at low message rates.
+It uses more CPU than TCP when the system is idle or at low message rates.
 There is no encryption for Aeron.

 The TCP and TLS transport is implemented using Akka Streams TCP/TLS.
 This is the choice